-In the case of Multiple Transmit Channel mode enabled, global reconfiguration time could be required by the CM when the Dynamic Range Window Dynamic Range Window is adjusted (new value of $P{load_min_set}$), or when any active channel accumulates a transmit power change of more than 3 dB since the last global reconfiguration time (see Section B.6.2.22.1).
+In the case of Multiple Transmit Channel mode enabled, global reconfiguration time could be required by the CM when the Dynamic Range Window is adjusted (new value of $P{load_min_set}$), or when any active channel accumulates a transmit power change of more than 3 dB (excluding transmit power changes due to UCD-induced change in P{hi} [MULPI]) since the last global reconfiguration time (see Section B.6.2.22.1).
 (Global "quiet" across all active channels requires the intersection of ungranted burst intervals across all active S-CDMA channels to be at least one frame.)
 The CM MUST be able to transmit consecutive bursts, even with a change or re-command of $P{load_min_set}$, as long as the CMTS allocates at least one frame in between bursts, across all channels in the Transmit Channel Set.
-(From the end of a burst on one channel, to the beginning of the next burst, on any channel, must be at least one frame duration, to provide a "global reconfiguration time" for S-CDMA channels.)
+(From the end of a burst on one channel to the beginning of the next burst on any channel, there must be at least one frame duration, to provide a "global reconfiguration time" for S-CDMA channels.)